Search Articles

 Aid and Attendance is a pension benefit.
 This means it is available to military veterans who served at least 90 days, with at least one day during wartime.
 The veteran does not have to have service-related disabilities to qualify.

-Veterans (or their surviving spouse) are eligible if they need help performing activities of daily living.
-These kinds of everyday tasks involve personal care including feeding bathing, dressing, and feeding oneself.
+Veterans (or their surviving spouse) are eligible if they need help performing ADLs.
 This includes individuals who are bedridden, blind, or residing in a nursing home.

 Income and Asset Limit

-To qualify, a veteran (or their spouse) must not have a net worth of more than $155,356 (in 2024).
-(This limit increases each year with cost-of-living adjustments.)
-An applicant’s net worth is the total of the applicant's assets and income.
-A house (up to a 2-acre lot) will not count as an asset even if the applicant is currently living in a nursing home.
+To qualify, a veteran (or their spouse) must not have a net worth of more than $163,699 (in 2026).
+An applicant’s net worth is the total of their assets plus their annual income.
+A house (up to a 2-acre lot) and one vehicle will not count as an asset even if the applicant currently lives in a nursing home.

 • Medicare, Medigap, and long-term care insurance premiums;